jesspworkandco/REACT-Portfolio/README.md

 ## Usage

 - Click on the deployed app link and check out my Portfolio!
 Please don't hesitate to get in touch.
-- The user can click the project image and will be directed to the deployed app and click the title to see the GitHub repository.
+- The user can hover over the project image and will be given the option to view the Github repository or access the app!
-- Navbar and footer are fixed on all pages for easy navigation.
+- Sidebar can be open/closed as needed and footer is fixed.
-- Click the footer icons to easily view my GitHub, LinkedIn, and PDF resume.
+- Click the footer icons to easily view my GitHub, LinkedIn, or to send me an email.

 ### Github-repository-Netlify-deployed-link